yashvardhanraizada/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A basic Game App of Tic-Tac-Toe using C &amp; C++ \\
-Compile the code on your device using any C++ compiler & enjoy !
+A basic Game App of Tic-Tac-Toe using C &amp; C++ | Compile the code on your device using any C++ compiler &amp; enjoy !